Mori

 Lettuce

-Lettuce in Mori is cultivated under a vinyl tunnel and can boast to be the No. 1 quality winter lettuce from over Japan.
+Lettuce from Morimachi is popular as a winter lettuce.
+Cultivated in vinyl tunnels.
 In December, many areas of the countryside south of Mori Town will be covered by vinyl tunnels for lettuce cultivation displaying a silvery scene.

 Morino-cha Green Tea